There are now two different types of car finance commission complaints, “discretionary commission” and “undisclosed commission”.

 But if your car finance was very hard to pay from the beginning, it may have been “unaffordable”.
 You may have had to get behind with other debts or borrowed more in order to be able to pay the car finance.

-Here you may be able to win an affordability complaint – see Were you sold a car on unaffordable car finance? for details and how to make an affordability complaint.
+Here you may be able to win an affordability complaint if your finance ended within the last 6 years.
+See Were you sold a car on unaffordable car finance? for details and how to make an affordability complaint.

 If you win an affordability complaint you will get all the interest refunded.
-In a discretionary commission complaint you only get part of it back.
+This is likely to be much more than you would get from a commission complaint.

 Sharna Stewart says